Course Outline

 Exercises:

-1. Creating a FreeRTOS application using STM32CubeIDE.
-This exercise will cover the creation of threads, management of timing dependencies, and parameterization of threads and timers.
+1. Creating a FreeRTOS application using STM32CubeIDE for government.
+This exercise will cover threads, timing dependencies, and the parametrization of threads and timers.

-2. Incremental design of a real-world example: implementation of queues, semaphores, interface threads, an application thread, and interaction with interrupts to align with public sector workflows.
+2. Incremental design of a real-world example for government: this will involve implementing queues, semaphores, interface threads, an application thread, and interactions with interrupts.

 Requirements